Undergraduate New Investigator (UNI) Grants

-- The Advisory Board strongly suggests that at least 40 percent of the total proposal budget be devoted to support the education and training of students.
+The PRF Committee requires that at least 40 percent of the total budget be devoted to support the education and training of students.
 If you have any questions about allowable budget allocations, please contact the appropriate Program Manager before submitting a proposal.
 For proposals that are funded, the budget becomes part of the grant agreement.
 Revisions to the grant budget can only be made with prior approval of ACS PRF.

 - Excluded Charges: No overhead, secretarial and/or administrative salaries may be charged against the grant.
-Funds may not be used to support post-doctoral associates, doctoral students, laboratory technicians, contractors, consultants, or visiting faculty.
+Funds may not be used for Tuition or to support post-doctoral associates, doctoral students, laboratory technicians, contractors, consultants, or visiting faculty.

 - Travel: Except for field work which is budgeted separately, a maximum of $2,000 per grant year, or $4,000 total, may be used for travel in connection with the project.
 This limit does NOT change as a result of time extensions.
 Support of student travel to scientific meetings is encouraged.
 There are no restrictions on foreign travel.

 - Capital Equipment: Requests for capital equipment on UNI grant proposals are discouraged.
-However, a limited amount of capital equipment funds (≤ $5000) may be included in the proposed budget, with justification in Part VII of the application, and a discussion of institutional cost-matching (if provided).
+However, a limited amount of capital equipment funds (≤ $5000) may be included in the proposed budget, with justification and description of institutional cost-matching (if provided) in the budget justification.